syborg64/Wormhole/docs/beta_test_plan.md

   1. Clone or download the Wormhole repository then build and run the provided simple Wormhole Docker image.
   2. Launch the Docker container with the appropriate command.
   3. Check that Wormhole mounts correctly by consulting the logs or the container status.
+  5. Launch a second docker container on another machine, and check that both instances are connected to each other.
   4. Performs tests similar to the Scenario 2 (Basic local interactions)
-  5. Launch a second docker container on another machine, and check that both instances are conntected to each other.
   6. Check for errors on the utilisation of this third party app.
 - **Expected Outcome:** The Docker image runs Wormhole correctly, and all basic file system operations run smoothly.
 Any errors are easily viewed through the docker container.
 Third party apps can function using the container.